 Hurricanes are gigantic storm systems that move from warm oceans towards lands and can involve strong winds, rain, floods, tornadoes and landslides.
-You should look out for hurricanes from the beginning of June through November 20th for states near the Atlantic Ocean, and from May 11th through December 30th if you live near the Pacific.
+You should look out for hurricanes from June 1st to November 30 if you’re near the Atlantic, and from May 15 through November 30 if you live near the Pacific.
 If you live on a United States coast and 100 miles inland, or a territory in the Atlantic of Pacific oceans, September is peak hurricane season, so it’s best to prepared beforehand:

 - Declutter drains and gutters